 How Are Cold and Lifespan Related?

-There is increasing evidence that exposure to cold could also have a positive influence on lifespan.
+There is increasing evidence that exposure to cold, such as during a cold plunge, could also have a positive influence on lifespan.
 As part of their research at the CEDAD Cluster of Excellence for Ageing Research, scientists at the University of Cologne studied nematodes that carried genes for two neurodegenerative diseases.
 Although nematodes normally thrive at room temperature, they were deliberately supercooled for this experiment.
+The astonishing result of the study shows that the nematodes that were kept under cool conditions were not only more active, but also had a longer lifespan compared to their conspecifics that were kept at room temperature.

-The results of the study were striking: the nematodes kept under cool conditions were not only more active, but also had a longer lifespan compared to their conspecifics that were kept at room temperature.
-Earlier studies had already shown that cold also increases their fertility.
+Earlier studies had already shown that cold also increases the fertility of nematodes.
 The researchers interpret these findings as an indication that the cold may activate cellular cleansing processes, which in turn lead to an accelerated breakdown of harmful protein clumps.
+These protein deposits are known to be associated with neurodegenerative diseases such as Alzheimer’s, Huntington’s, and Parkinson’s.

 More Studies Supporting Cold and Longevity

-“We were thrilled, it was just like with the worms.
+In an interview with SWR2 Wissen, Vilchez explains: “We were thrilled, it was just like with the worms.
 The cellular cleaning process was more active at a colder temperature.”
+This led to the consideration of whether lowering the body temperature could also prevent protein clumping in human cells.

 Conclusion